zwettemaan/CRDT_UXP/mddocs/InDesign-UXP-UXPScript-Bridge-Blog-Draft.md

 1. Do outward async work in the UXP panel.
 2. Do the final heavy InDesign DOM pass in a bridged UXPScript launcher.
-3. Keep the top-level launcher free of `async` and `await` tokens.
+3. Keep the top-level launcher free of obvious async syntax.
 4. If the launcher uses CRDT Promise-based services, end with `crdtuxp.finalize()`.
 5. If you want fail-loud behavior, inspect the exact launcher text before bridging it.
+The current check is intentionally rough and can be bypassed.

 That combination turns an ugly, vague pain point into a repeatable pattern.